GSA/feedback.usa.gov/pages/faq.md

 ### Can we filter out invalid or duplicate Submissions when reporting Submissions?

 Authorized staff can flag invalid entries. eg: spam and feedback abuse

+### How can we get started or improve incorporating feedback into our products and services?

+[Contact](/contact) the Feedback Analytics team to learn more.